biokraft/my-cursor-framework/01-Cursor-for-Everyone/02-Understanding-Cursor-Rules/02a-What-Why-How.md

 ### Understanding MDC Frontmatter

-The frontmatter block is critical for configuring how a rule is applied.
+The frontmatter block at the top of every `.mdc` file is critical for configuring how a rule is applied.

 ```yaml
 ---